ccollicutt/puppet-saio/README.md

 ##Using

-The idea of this repository is to check it out and then simploy run:
+The idea of this repository is to check it out and run vagrant up:

 ```
 $ git clone git@github.com:curtisgithub/puppet-saio.git